jgiel/letterboxd-watchlist-overlap/README.md

 Then run with
 `python3 main.py `

-Enter `localhost:8080` in your browser to go to the local webpage, then enter your desired amount of usernames
+Enter `localhost:8080` in your browser to go to the local webpage, then enter your desired usernames
 - If you choose to display posters, please be aware that it may take a while to load